DeadLyBro/discord-websocket-pure-js/README.md

 Open `index.js` > Copy > open `Discord tab` or `Discord Application` > Open `DevTools` > Click `Console` Tab > Paste > Change `fifth line` with your `Token` and send it!

+# Intents

+You can get intent numbers from [this site](https://discord-intents-calculator.vercel.app/).

 ## If you can't open `Devtools` on `Discord Application` apply this;

 1. Close Discord client (`Quit Discord` in system tray) !!! `DONT SKIP THIS STEP` !!!